Currently Commanded by:

-Established in March 2004, CTF 152 is one of three task forces operated by Combined Maritime Forces (CMF).
+Established in March 2004, CTF 152 is one of five task forces operated by Combined Maritime Forces (CMF).
 CTF 152 enhances regional maritime cooperation focusing on illicit non-state actors in the Arabian Gulf, especially between Gulf Cooperation Council (GCC) nations.

 CTF 152 operates inside the Arabian Gulf where it coordinates Theatre Security Cooperation (TSC) activities with regional partners, conducts Maritime Security Operations (MSO), and remains prepared to respond to any crisis involving illicit non-state actors which may develop.

 The Arabian Gulf is a 989 kilometre-long inland sea that separates Iran from the Arabian Peninsula.
 Countries with a coastline on the Arabian Gulf include Iran, United Arab Emirates, Saudi Arabia, Qatar, Bahrain, Kuwait and Iraq.

 Today the Arabian Gulf is one of the most strategically important waterways in the world due to its importance in world oil transportation.
 It contains in the region of 800 billion barrels of proven oil reserves, representing nearly half of the world’s oil, and over 2,800 trillion cubic feet of natural gas reserves (42.5% of the world total).
 Arabian Gulf countries maintain about one-third of the world’s productive oil capacity.
 The majority of the oil exported from the Arabian Gulf is transported by sea.